-(1) Non-cancellable sublease proceeds for the remainder of the year ending January 31, 2024 and years ending January 31, 2025 and 2026 of \$3.2 1.4 million, \$7.0 million, and \$1.0 million, respectively, are not included in the table above.
+(1) Non-cancellable sublease proceeds for the years ending January 31, 2025 and 2026 of \$3.7 million and \$1.0 million, respectively, are not included in the table above.

-As of July 31, 2023 October 31, 2023, we had one operating lease for an office space that has not yet commenced.
-This operating lease has aggregated undiscounted future payments of \$20.1 19.5 million and a lease term of nine years.
-This operating lease will is planned to commence during fiscal year 2025.
-We did not have any finance leases that had not yet commenced as of July 31, 2023 October 31, 2023.
+As of April 30, 2024, we had one operating lease for an office space that has not yet commenced.
+This operating lease has aggregated undiscounted future payments of \$19.8 million and a lease term of nine years.
+This operating lease is planned to commence during fiscal year 2025.

-Note 6.
+Note 5.
 Commitments and Contingencies